Kristen Bowdre, Executive Director

-Kristen is a native Texan and a United Methodist Deaconess.
+Kristen was born and raised in Texas and is a United Methodist Deaconess.
 She holds a Master of Social Work from UT and a Master of Intercultural Studies from Asbury Theological Seminary.
-Kristen has worked in immigrant serving organizations professionally for the past 10 years, including at Annunciation House as a volunteer and board member and as an Accredited Representative at Diocesan Migrant and Refugee Services.
+Kristen has worked in immigrant serving organizations professionally for the past 10 years, including at Annunciation House as a volunteer and board member and as an accredited representative at Diocesan Migrant and Refugee Services.
 Kristen is excited to be back in El Paso to continue living out her passion of working for social justice, especially by welcoming and accompanying immigrants.
 In her free time, Kristen enjoys hiking and camping with her cattle dog, Sookie.

 Yolanda is an El Paso native and holds a BS in Human Resources with a minor in accounting.
 She has been working in the accounting field for most of her life.
 She enjoys working with non-profits the most.
 In her free time, she enjoys walking, reading, and spending time with her family.
 She is excited to be assisting JFON in our mission to help others in the community.